 Eating buckwheat may also help reduce some risk factors for heart disease.

 In one study, buckwheat intake was associated with lower total and “bad” LDL cholesterol plus a higher ratio of “good” HDL to total cholesterol (21).

 Another study had similar findings, showing that those who ate buckwheat had a lower risk of high blood pressure, high cholesterol and high blood sugar (22).

 Try soba noodles made from buckwheat as a gluten-free swap for traditional pasta.
 Or, use buckwheat to add a bit of crunch to soups, salads or even veggie burgers.

 has been associated with reductions in heart disease risk factors, such as

 A 2014 study found that the compounds in amaranth were effective in blocking inflammation in both humans and mice by preventing the activation of a pathway that triggers inflammation (25).

 Thanks to its high fiber content, amaranth may also decrease several heart disease risk factors.

 In fact, one animal study found that amaranth seeds decreased both blood triglycerides and “bad” LDL cholesterol levels (26).

 You can use amaranth as a substitute for other grains, such as rice or couscous.
 Amaranth that has been cooked and then chilled can also be used in place of cornstarch as a thickening agent for soups, jellies, or sauces.

 As the smallest grain in the world, teff is a tiny but powerful grain.

 Despite being just 1/100 the size of a kernel of wheat, teff packs a nutritional punch.

 One cup (252 grams) of cooked teff contains 10 grams of protein and 7 grams of fiber.
 It also provides plenty of B vitamins, especially thiamin (34).

 For gluten-free baking, try substituting teff in part or in whole for wheat flour.
 Teff can also be mixed into chili, made into porridge, or used as a natural way to thicken dishes.

 Corn, or maize, is among the most popular gluten-free cereal grains consumed around the world.

-In addition to being high in fiber, corn is also one of the few foods containing the carotenoids lutein and zeaxanthin, plant pigments that act as antioxidants (35).
+In addition to being high in fiber, corn is also a rich source of the carotenoids lutein and zeaxanthin, plant pigments that act as antioxidants (35).